abinit/abinit/doc/guide/abinit.md

 to dissociate the standard error file from the standard output file with the command

-    abinit abi_in > log 2> err &
+    abinit run.abi > log 2> err &

 or even more explicitly

-    abinit run.in > run.log 2> run.err &
+    abinit run.abi > run.log 2> run.err &

 Actually, the user can specify any names he/she wishes for any of these files.
+The suffix .abi is the most usual for the abinit input file, likewise the suffix .abo for the main output file.
+Nevertheless, the names of all input/output/temporary abinit files can also be tuned.
+See e.g. [[output_file]] or [[topic:Control]].

-Variations of the above commands could be needed, depending on the flavor of Unix that is used on the platform that is considered for running the code.
+Variations of the
+above commands could be needed, depending on the flavor of Unix that is used on the platform that is considered for running the code.
 If you do not underderstand the syntax above, which is standard Unix, please get familiarized with Unix before continuing.